-SSDI pays a monthly benefit to individuals with special needs.
+SSDI pays a monthly benefit to individuals with disabilities or special needs.
+Eligible individuals who have a Social Security earnings record can qualify for SSDI income on their own.
 Children or dependents who qualify for SSDI receive payments based on the earnings of the parent along with other eligibility requirements.
-After your loved one with special needs has received SSDI for two years, they may be eligible for Medicare - a substantial benefit.
-Social Security Disability Insurance benefits are payable for life.
+After you or your loved one with disabilities or special needs has received SSDI for two years, they may be eligible for Medicare - a substantial benefit.
+Social Security Disability Insurance benefits may be payable for life.